 And perhaps the most famous one word quote in movie history…

 I'll make him an offer he can't refuse.
-(Best said directly before tapping someone lightly on the cheek and feel free to let go and do your best Brando.)
+(Best said directly before tapping someone lightly on the cheek.

 Only one thing in the world could've dragged me away from the soft glow of electric sex gleaming in the window.